nicorobo/react-midi-hooks/README.md

 ### `useMIDIOutput(output)`

-`useMIDIOutput()` returns function that can be used to send data to the given output.
+`useMIDIOutput()` returns functions that can be used to send messages to the given output.

 -   `noteOn(note, velocity=127, channel=1)`: Sends a note on message to the output, defaulting to a velocity of 127 and channel 1.
 -   `noteOff(note, velocity=127, channel=1)`: Sends a note of message to the output, defaulting to a velocity of 127 and channel 1.